 All files in a partition are managed and organized by a file system.
 In Windows computer, NTFS and FAT32 are most common file system, but both could be corrupted due to some reasons.
 In some computers, users don't find any difference in daily usage, but there could be big issue if they shrink and extend this partition.
 When you shrinking C drive (and other partitions), Disk Management also detects if there's anything wrong in file system.
 If yes, Shrink button will be also greyed out.

-What to do if unable to shrink C drive partition
+What to do if you are unable to shrink C drive in Windows 10/8/7

 If you can't shrink C drive in your Windows 10/8/7 computer, follow the corresponding solution according to your own disk partition configuration.